 It is likely that Brexit will have some effect on tuition fees in the United Kingdom - but it is hard to predict what kind of effect.

 Controlling and limiting immigration has been at the heart of the public debate about Brexit.
 It is therefore possible that, in the wake of Brexit, new regulations will be introduced that will require students from the EU to explicitly apply for student visas to enrol at British universities.
+At the very least, it is likely that the Freedom of Movement for EU citizens will be limited.

 If you plan to enrol in a British university in the coming years, check their official website for their position on Brexit.
 Some universities give guarantees to EU students who enrol prior to the UK leaving the EU that Brexit won’t affect their status with regards to tuition fees.
 However, such guarantees may not extend to any yet unforeseeable change in visa regulations.